 1.3.
 Duration of the Plan.
-No Award may be granted under the Plan after the day immediately preceding the tenth anniversary of the Effective Date, or such earlier date as the Board shall determine.
+No Award may be granted under the Plan after March 25, 2023, which is the tenth anniversary of the date the Board approved the most recent amendment and restatement of the Plan, or such earlier date as the Board shall determine.
 The Plan will remain in effect with respect to outstanding Awards until no Awards remain outstanding.